96 Oz In A Gallon

 Real Examples

 Understanding the difference between 96 ounces and a gallon can have practical implications.
-For example, if a recipe calls for one gallon of water, using only 96 ounces would result in a dish that is too concentrated or dry.
+As an example, if a recipe calls for one gallon of water, using only 96 ounces would result in a dish that is too concentrated or dry.
 In a laboratory setting, measuring 96 ounces instead of a gallon could lead to incorrect chemical concentrations, affecting experimental outcomes.

 Scientific or Theoretical Perspective